 These signs and behaviour could indicate other problems, but bullying should be considered a possibility and should be investigated.

-Bullying Support Co-Ordinators Mrs Val Hanford (Extension 231) or Mrs Fiona Smith (Extension 279)
+Bullying Support Co-Ordinators: Mrs Val Hanford and Mrs Reeves

-Last year Mrs Smith and Mrs Hanford were appointed as joint Anti Bullying Coordinators.
-Since then they have worked closely with Leicestertershire County Council’s Beyond Bullying team to revise the anti-bullying policy at Humphrey Perkins School.
+We have worked closely with Leicestershire County Council’s Beyond Bullying team to revise the anti-bullying policy at Humphrey Perkins School.
 We are pleased to confirm that this has been approved and Humphrey Perkins has now achieved the Beyond Bullying Award 2017-2020.